fbpx

 In my opinion and based on my experience, there are two excellent ways to improve your French listening skills on your own and for free: follow along with resources offering online transcriptions and listen to audio available in different languages.

-Practice your listening skills with transcriptions
+Improve your listening skills with transcriptions

 Some websites offer free audio resources with transcriptions.
 Having been a Private French Teacher for more than 10 years, I highly recommend you not challenge yourself too much early on, especially if you’re at the beginner level.
 In other words, take it easy with your progress.
 The first time you listen to the news in French, don’t hesitate to read the transcription while you’re listening to it.
 Some people listen first without the transcription – once my students reach the intermediate level, I give them the transcription after they’ve listened to the audios a few times.